My PROVEN Tips to Grow Natural Hair Fast & Healthy – 4C African Hair

 Below are a few tips on how to grow natural 4C Black African hair fast and healthy and tips to keep natural Afro hair healthy.
 I have also included my daily hair care routine for those who have been asking and how to make the best natural hair products for 4C hair.

 It is important to understand the structure of Afro hair, in order to understand the best practices to help grow and manage it.
+You simply cannot grow long natural hair without understanding how your hair structure functions and why it frizzes or curl.

 It is commonly believed that the hair shaft of most 4b/c Afro hair types are flat with a more twisted structure and a thinner diameter compared with other hair types.